-The complainant, the Headteacher and where relevant, the person complained about will be informed in writing of the outcome of the review meeting no later than 5 school days (excluding those which fall in the school holidays) after the review meeting has taken place.
+The complainant, the Principal/Head Teacher and where relevant, the person complained about will be informed in writing of the outcome of the review meeting no later than ten working days (excluding those which fall in the school holidays) after the review meeting has taken place.
 This response will detail any actions taken to investigate the complaint and provide a full explanation of the decision made and the reason(s) for it.
 Where appropriate, it will include details of actions we will take to resolve the complaint (Annex Document 5)